 FEve, FD and FDis were found to be equivalent in primary and secondary tropical forests.
 Taken together these results suggest that the evenness of species in trait space and overall functional diversity was similar in secondary and primary forests.
 This implies a relatively similar efficiency of resource use in secondary forests when compared to primary forest mirroring previous work that has found similar levels of functional diversity in degraded and primary forests (Edwards et al., 2013).

 However, FRic was significantly lower in secondary forest than in primary forest, indicating that some of the traits investigated may be missing in secondary forest communities.
 FDiv was found to be highest in young secondary forest and declined with time since disturbance, suggesting higher niche differentiation and potentially lower competition for resources in young secondary forest.
-However, in our study at its greatest the difference between secondary and primary forest FDiv was only 7%.
+However, at its greatest, the difference between secondary and primary forest FDiv was only 7%.
 This response is in contrast with that found in other types of degraded forest; in selectively logged forests and those converted to oil palm plantations and pastures FDiv has been found to be equivalent to primary forest (Edwards et al. 2013b, Prescott et al. 2016).

 Our results, apart from those for FRic, suggest similar levels of functional diversity in secondary and primary tropical forest.
 Along with other studies that have shown that degraded forest can retain functional diversity (Edwards et al., 2013) but that conversion to agricultural land use can result in a decline (Prescott et al., 2016), our results emphasise the conservation value of secondary forests.
 Functional diversity has been shown to explain changes in ecosystem function more effectively than metrics based on species identity (Gagic et al., 2015) and thus, our results suggest that functions provided by birds may be similar in recovering secondary and primary tropical forests.